cnyuanh/malaria_mitogenome/Control_Removal/README.md

 Status: Completed

 ## Description:
 The scripts in this directory create a series of tables and plots to compare the quality of the alignments with and without control region for further analysis.
+Remove the control region using your own script or a program like Geneious.

 ## Additional notes and mode of execution: